1360 Human Research Protection

 The Institutional Official maintains regular communication with the IRBs, including reports of serious or continuing non-compliance with IRB requirements and any other emergent issues.
 The Institutional Official shall ensure that adequate resources are provided to the components of the HRPP to perform their respective functions.

 The Human Protections Administrator (HPA) is responsible for oversight and day-to-day management of the HRPP.
-The HPA ensures that IRB policies, procedures and practices are compliant with University policies, federal regulation and state law requirements.
+The HPA ensures that IRB policies, procedures and practices are compliant with applicable laws, regulations, guidelines, and other human research standards.
 The HPA provides guidance to the IRBs on emergent issues and ensures consistency across the University IRBs.

-The University maintains Institutional Review Boards (IRBs) which are charged with the review and continuing oversight of research involving human subjects, in accordance with University policies and federal regulations.
+The University maintains Institutional Review Boards (IRBs) which are charged with the review and continuing oversight of research involving human subjects, in accordance with University policies and applicable laws, regulations, and other human research standards.
 The IRBs have the authority to:

 - grant exemptions from IRB review;